Periodontitis Treatment in the Triad of North Carolina

 If the tissue or bone surrounding your teeth is damaged beyond repair, surgical treatment may be recommended.
 We offer several surgical procedures to restore your healthy smile and prevent additional damage.

-Dr. MacDonald will recommend the procedure that’s best suited to the condition of your teeth and gums.
+Our team will recommend the procedure that’s best suited to the condition of your teeth and gums.
 Our Triad office provides laser assisted treatment for periodontal disease.
 However, the most common types of periodontal surgery include:

 - Pocket depth reduction–The gum tissue is folded back to remove the bacteria, hardened plaque, and tartar that has collected underneath, as well as any damaged tissue.
 The healthy tissue will be sewn back into place so the gums can reattach to the teeth.